-- In another Alternate History timeline, New Deal Coalition Retained, Jones manages to maintain his and the Peoples Temple's public image enough that he never needs to set up Jonestown as a retreat, instead ending up becoming Mayor of San Francisco as a member of the new Progressive Party.
-However, when "Squeaky" Fromme - who became his follower instead of Charles Manson's - tries and fails to assassinate Ronald Reagan, Jones' image is tainted by association.
-He doesn't run for reelection and steps aside, but is then tapped to be chairman of the Progressive National Committee.
-And then, after he spearheads humanitarian efforts in California during and after World War III, his public image is restored enough that he ends up elected Governor.
+- In another Alternate History timeline, New Deal Coalition Retained, Jones manages to maintain his and the Peoples Temple's public image enough that he never needs to set up Jonestown as a retreat, instead ending up becoming mayor of San Francisco as a member of the new Progressive Party.
+However, when Lynette "Squeaky" Fromme - who became his follower instead of Manson's - tries and fails to assassinate Ronald Reagan, Jones's image is tainted by association.
+He doesn't run for reelection and steps aside, but he is then tapped to be chairman of the Progressive National Committee.
+And then, after he spearheads humanitarian efforts in California during and after World War III, his public image is restored enough that he ends up elected as governor.